heremaps/here-azure-serverless/code/serviceBusTriggerFunctions/README.md

   Bundled code zip file is required for deployment, which is set as pre-configured value inside template.
-  It points to latest release of httpTriggerFunctions.zip
+  It points to latest release of serviceBusTriggerFunctions.zip

   If you wish to change the code, see further section for details.